mvyasu/tf-lore/content/Seasons/S04/03_Intro_Vignette.md

 ![[S04_Intro_Vignette_01.png]]

->**June:** MultiCo is proud to present Season 4 of THE FINALS!
+>**JUNE:** MultiCo is proud to present Season 4 of THE FINALS!
 >
->**Scotty:** Our sponsors have stepped up like never before for our viewers and our contestants!
+>**SCOTTY:** Our sponsors have stepped up like never before for our viewers and our contestants!

 ![[S04_Intro_Vignette_03.png]]

->**June:** First, thanks to ENGIMO, we're bringing our viewers an exciting programming change.
+>**JUNE:** First, thanks to ENGIMO, we're bringing our viewers an exciting programming change.
 >
->**Scotty:** That's right!
+>**SCOTTY:** That's right!
 We've got new cashout tournaments for our ranked play!
 >
->**June:** Updated rules include new respawn times for defenders and even more cash for eliminations.
+>**JUNE:** Updated rules include new respawn times for defenders and even more cash for eliminations.
 >
->**Scotty:** With our higher-ranked teams scattered throughout the bracket, it's going to be competitive!
+>**SCOTTY:** With our higher-ranked teams scattered throughout the bracket, it's going to be competitive!
 But there's always a chance for a thrilling upset.
 >
->**Scotty:** Let's hear it for ENGIMO!
+>**SCOTTY:** Let's hear it for ENGIMO!
 Beyond boundaries, within reach.

 ![[S04_Intro_Vignette_02.png]]
 ![[S04_Intro_Vignette_04.png]]
 ![[S04_Intro_Vignette_06.png]]
 ![[S04_Intro_Vignette_05.png]]

->**Scotty:** And that's not all!
+>**SCOTTY:** And that's not all!
 Brand new this season for our contestants, we have... and I'm so pumped about this June, sponsorship deals!
 >
->**June:** It's truly incredible.
+>**JUNE:** It's truly incredible.
 After playing a certain number of rounds, our contestants will get an opportunity to sign with one of our sponsors: ENGIMO, HOLTOW, or ISEUL-T.
 >
->**Scotty:** Once they've signed, they'll earn fans for their sponsor to unlock exclusive rewards!
+>**SCOTTY:** Once they've signed, they'll earn fans for their sponsor to unlock exclusive rewards!

 ![[S04_Intro_Vignette_07.png]]

->**June:** It's turning out to be a jam-packed season!
+>**JUNE:** It's turning out to be a jam-packed season!
 But Scotty, can you believe there's more?
 >
->**Scotty:** I believe it and I know it!
+>**SCOTTY:** I believe it and I know it!

 ![[S04_Intro_Vignette_11.png]]

->**Scotty:** There's Fortune Stadium, a new arena.
+>**SCOTTY:** There's Fortune Stadium, a new arena.

 ![[S04_Intro_Vignette_10.png]]

->**Scotty:** There are new weapons and there's loads of new style items in the Battle Pass.
+>**SCOTTY:** There are new weapons and there's loads of new style items in the Battle Pass.
 Did I miss anything?

 ![[S04_Intro_Vignette_09.png]]

->**June:** Don't forget the new World Tour which will feature more modes, extra events, and rewards.
+>**JUNE:** Don't forget the new World Tour which will feature more modes, extra events, and rewards.
 Again, all headlined by our magnificent sponsors.

 ![[S04_Intro_Vignette_08.png]]

->**Scotty:** Season 4 of THE FINALS starts now!
+>**SCOTTY:** Season 4 of THE FINALS starts now!
 >
->**June:** It's showtime!
+>**JUNE:** It's showtime!